Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 ----------

-The objective is to make a JavaScript programs which solves a linear system using the Gauss elimination Algorithm to triangulate a matrix (upper triangular).
+The objective is to make a JavaScript programs which solves a linear system using the Gauss elimination algorithm to triangulate a matrix (upper triangular).

 The matrix must be contained in a JSON file.